kalebabram/GRUMPS/README.md

 r-grumps -m general -f [filepath_to_dataset]
 ```
 ## Example
-In the data folder of this repository is a Mash distance matrix containing 776 ***Staphylococcus epidermidis*** genomes which will be used in the following example **GRUMPS** analysis.
+In the data folder of this repository is a Mash distance matrix containing 776 ***Staphylococcus epidermidis*** genomes which will be used in the following example `grumps` analysis.

-### Step 1: Run GRUMPS in 'summary' mode to obtain an overview of the dataset
+### Step 1: Run `grumps` in `summary` mode to obtain an overview of the dataset
 ```sh
 grumps -m summary ./data/Staphylococcus_epidermidis.tab_distmat.csv
 ```